portfedh/100-days-of-code/log.md

 **Today's Progress**:  LeetCode Exercices (fail), Chapter 2 (End), Headfirst JavaScript.

 **Thoughts** Made another LeetCode practice problem.
 Couldnt solve it.
 After time was up, I studied the solution.
 It was very interesting, but not nearly as cool as when I get it by myself.
 I continued with JavaScrpt.
 Now that I understand python its much much easier, but i need to get used to the currly braces.

+## Day 99: December 16, 2022
+**Today's Progress**:  Made a Telegram Bot that sends me periodic reminders.

+**Thoughts** I had an important work week and a wedding, so I could not follow my daily coding habits for a whole week.
+I was able to code a simple Telegram Bot that sends me messages of when insurance an lease expirations are due for work.